 The Company currently conducts business in many countries including China, the Czech Republic, the Netherlands, Ireland, and Singapore, among others, in addition to its North America operations.
-In fiscal year 2016, approximately 77% of the Company's consolidated net revenue was generated internationally.
-Refer to Note 20 of the accompanying notes to consolidated financial statements included in Item 8 below.
+During the year ended July 31, 2017, approximately 76% of the Company's consolidated net revenue was generated internationally.
+Refer to Note 19 of the accompanying notes to consolidated financial statements included in Item 8 below.